NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 from a given ``DataFrame``.
 It does so by following some simple naming conventions and heuristics to column names and data.
 It returns a prepopulated instance of the :class:`ModelMetadata<nannyml.metadata.ModelMetadata>` class.

-To prevent NannyML from interpreting some columns as either metadata or model features it provides the optional ``extract_metadata`` parameter.
+To prevent NannyML from interpreting some columns as either metadata or model features, it provides the optional ``exclude_columns`` parameter.
 It takes a list of column names that will not be included in the :class:`ModelMetadata<nannyml.metadata.ModelMetadata>`.

 An example of this is the ``identifier`` column in the included sample dataset.
 It is required to join the analysis data